-The residential sois of Bangkok are jammed with traffic and there are few places to walk or ride safely flyover!
+The residential sois of Bangkok are jammed with traffic and there are few places to walk or ride safely

+Stop the tunnel and flyover! !
 Fix the big picture

 Aftermath of ignoring the voices

 Most road construction projects benefit only the elite and do not employ local labor.
 Sometimes everything from the construction equipment to the asphalt had to be imported to meet World Bank technical standards.